-SL1 allows you to add new entries to the NavBar panes that appear to the left of some pages.
+SL1 allows you to add new entries to the NavBar panes that appear on some pages.
 You can add new entries to the NavBar panes for the following top-level tabs:

 - [System]

 - [Registry]

 - [Reports]

 - [Preferences]

 - [Knowledge]

 CAUTION: Due to security vulnerabilities, ScienceLogic recommends that customers who installed SL1 prior to 8.9.2 disable the Knowledge Base.
 For details, see the release notes for version 8.9.2 of SL1.